Photonics: History

-The word 'Photonics' is derived from the Greek word "phos" meaning light (which has genitive case "photos" and in compound words the root "photo-" is used); it appeared in the late 1960s to describe a research field whose goal was to use light to perform functions that traditionally fell within the typical domain of electronics, such as telecommunications, information processing, etc.
+The word 'Photonics' is derived from the Greek word "phos" meaning light (which has genitive case "photos" and in compound words the root "photo-" is used); it appeared in the late 1960s to describe a research field whose goal was to use light to perform functions that traditionally fell within the typical domain of electronics, such as telecommunications, and information processing.

 An early instance of the word was in a December 1954 letter from John W. Campbell to Gotthard Gunther:Incidentally, I've decided to invent a new science — photonics.
 It bears the same relationship to Optics that electronics does to electrical engineering.
 Photonics, like electronics, will deal with the individual units; optics and EE deal with the group-phenomena!
 And note that you can do things with electronics that are impossible in electrical engineering!Photonics as a field began with the invention of the maser and laser in 1958 to 1960.
 Other developments followed: the laser diode in the 1970s, optical fibers for transmitting information, and the erbium-doped fiber amplifier.
 These inventions formed the basis for the telecommunications revolution of the late 20th century and provided the infrastructure for the Internet.

 Though coined earlier, the term photonics came into common use in the 1980s as fiber-optic data transmission was adopted by telecommunications network operators.
 At that time, the term was used widely at Bell Laboratories.
 Its use was confirmed when the IEEE Lasers and Electro-Optics Society established an archival journal named Photonics Technology Letters at the end of the 1980s.

 During the period leading up to the dot-com crash circa 2001, photonics was a field focused largely on optical telecommunications.
 However, photonics covers a huge range of science and technology applications, including laser manufacturing, biological and chemical sensing, medical diagnostics and therapy, display technology, and optical computing.

 Relationship to other fields

 Classical optics

 Photonics is closely related to optics.
 Classical optics long preceded the discovery that light is quantized, when Albert Einstein famously explained the photoelectric effect in 1905.
 Optics tools include the refracting lens, the reflecting mirror, and various optical components and instruments developed throughout the 15th to 19th centuries.
-Key tenets of classical optics, such as Huygens Principle, developed in the 17th century, Maxwell's Equations and the wave equations, developed in the 19th, do not depend on quantum properties of light.
+Key tenets of classical optics, such as Huygens Principle, developed in the 17th century, Maxwell's Equations and the wave equations, developed in the 19th century, do not depend on quantum properties of light.